Manton, California

 Manton is a census-designated place (CDP) in Tehama County, California, United States.
 The population was 310 at the 2020 census, down from 347 at the 2010 census.

 History

 A post office called Manton has been in operation since 1889.
 According to tradition, the town derives its name from "Man's Town" because a large share of the first settlers were males.

 In August 2005, the town was overrun by a forest fire which destroyed several homes and forced the evacuation of the entire town.
 There were no injuries.

 Geography

 Manton is located at (40.419020, -121.863519).

-According to the United States Census Bureau, the CDP has a total area of 17.7 sqmi, 99.85% of it land and 0.15% of it water.
+According to the United States Census Bureau, the CDP has a total area of 17.7 sqmi, of which 99.85% is land and 0.15% is water.

 Climate

 This region experiences very hot and dry summers, with average monthly temperatures in July, August and September over 70 °F. According to the Köppen Climate Classification system, Manton has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.